Member of the Down Association of Canada

 There are two categories of "natural memory foam"

 One variety of natural memory foam is actually a slow-response latex foam aggressively marketed as "natural."
 This slow responding latex foam contains additional chemical additives needed to inhibit the slower, "memory foam" type of responsiveness.
 This material does contain some natural content; however it still contains styrene and butadiene.
 These two chemicals are both volatile organic compounds (VOC's) and as such we feel it is inappropriate to market this foam as "natural memory foam."
-One must simply read the ingredients list (available on their website) to verify these two VOC's are present in this "natural memory foam."
+One must simply read the ingredients list to verify these two VOC's are present in this "natural memory foam."

 Some polyurethane foams incorporate plant alcohol in the chemical mixture.
 These sources can be soy beans, caster beans, tea tree, aloe and many others.
 As we touched on earlier, it is important to remember that these polyols can only be a very small percentage of the finished product.
 Although marketed as natural, we feel this is inappropriate.
 The Mattress & Sleep Company simply labels these foams as "Plant-based foam" to denote that in the products we offer with this material, a portion of the polyol has been supplanted by a plant-based alcohol.

 When in doubt, always ask for the Eco Institut certification.
 Eco Institut is a well respected German organization which has the ability to test samples of foam for VOC's, including styrene and butadiene.
 If either of these compounds are contained in the foam sample, even in trace amounts, the foam sample will simply fail the test and will not receive certification.
 Green Sleep and Sleeptek/Obasan have obtained full Eco Institut certification.